testillano/h2agent/README.md

-- Append: this appends the provided information to the source:
+- Append: this appends the provided information to the source.
+This filter, **admits variables substitution**.

   ```json
   {